shakilmith/documentaion/jpa/codeinjar/mapping-list-of-values/index.md

 ![alt text](image2.png)

-Here inside the movie_genres table the movie id is the primary key of the movies table and it mentions which genre is related to which movies.
+Here inside the movie_genres table the movie id is the primary key of the movies table and it mentions which genre is related to which movie.

-Tutorial: How to store enum types in your relational database with jpa